Grant-Archibald-MS/powerfuldev-testing/examples/extending-testengine-powerfx-with-with-csharp-test-scripts.md

 ## Power FX as an Extensible DSL

-This examples how Power FX provdes a powerful capability to act as an extensible domain-specific language (DSL) to encapsulate testing content.
+This examples how Power FX provides a powerful capability to act as an extensible domain-specific language (DSL) to encapsulate testing content.
 This flexibility makes it a powerful tool for writing and maintaining test scripts using both low code PowerFX and code first C# scripts together.

 ## Overview with TestEngine.PlaywrightScript()